🎄Are You Merry and Bright: part two

 “For two people.
 I’m letting you have a wing and a drumstick, buddy, and you’ll have to like it.
-Unless you want gizzards.”
+Unless you eat gizzards.”

-“But I have a better idea,” she said.
+“But I have a better idea.”
 On hands and knees, Ernestine moved backwards; at the kitchen threshold she stood, crossed to the counter, tilted the cookie jar.
-The others, omitting the last, imitated her example: Mabel, then Dexter, sidling round the door sash, rising and heaving held breath.
-With the grim mouth of one who’d thought better of complete austerity, Ernestine popped the lid, then nudged two gingerbread men into Dexter’s pocket.
-But her specific object had been the key, hidden under the jar.
+The others, omitting the last, imitated her example; Mabel, then Dexter, sidling round the door sash, rising and heaving held breath.
+With the grim mouth of one who’d thought more charitably of complete austerity, Ernestine popped the lid, then nudged two gingerbread men into Dexter’s pocket.
+But her specific object had been a key, hidden under the jar.

 “Frankie Barber isn’t coming back for a week yet.
 I don’t see why you can’t use his place, if you’re clean about it.”

 Old Mama Hubbard, Dexter thought, oughta be feeling in the gravy, if she ever saw cupboards like these.
 Not even a salt shaker.
 There was water, coming from the tap.
 A kettle on the stove, but not a lousy tea bag.
 His wristwatch told him it was after nine, and he decided…better not go knock at Mabel’s door again.

 Altogether though, Barber’s was not a bad little place.
 He was blessed with a whole kitchen—stove, fridge, table and chair under the window.
 Son of a bitch must eat in restaurants.